rstudio/education.rstudio.com/content/blog/2020-10-05-ds-in-edu/index.markdown

 Finally, deadlines can help.
 The due date for the manuscript motivated us to improve how we communicated with each other.
-In *Change By Design*, Tim Brown writes, "Curse deadlines all you want, but remember that time can be our most creative constraint."
-Indeed, the frequency of team calls and the commitment to revising and finalizing our manuscript together grew as our deadline approached.
+In *Change By Design*, Tim Brown writes:

+> "Curse deadlines all you want, but remember that time can be our most creative constraint."

+Indeed, the frequency of
+team calls and the commitment to revising and finalizing our manuscript together grew as our deadline approached.
 Thus, our publisher's deadline provided a structure that encouraged organization, efficient